PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 `_repair_mixed_nhwc_inputs_for_nchw_concat`, before editing it.
 Fix any unsafe path in a separate checkpoint before a mechanical extraction.
 Keep validation minimal and strictly sequential; do not create a pull request.

+## Mixed NHWC-input/NCHW-Concat characterization: completed state

+The next 181-line raw owner is `_repair_mixed_nhwc_inputs_for_nchw_concat` in `lower_from_onnx2tf.py`.
+It has two production calls: fallback ModelIR and final ModelIR.
+The new focused module fixes the three-input canonical-spatial success path, the two-input output- contract fallback, inserted adapter shape, output channel reconciliation, idempotence, and four complete no-op guards.
+The raw-owner architecture gate records direct operator insertion, quantization cloning, input replacement, and both production positions.
+Existing positive tests in the broader Conv layout module remain active.

+The audit exposes three pre-existing unsafe paths as strict xfails:

+- with multiple NHWC candidates, the owner inserts the first adapter before reading the later source signature; a short later signature raises `IndexError` and leaves a partial graph mutation;
+- when at least two NCHW inputs establish the canonical spatial contract, the required Concat output tensor is not resolved until after adapters and input rewiring, so a missing output tensor still reports one repair;
+- a per-axis source quantization on NHWC dimension `3` is cloned onto the NCHW adapter without remapping its quantized dimension to `1`.

+Validation completed as follows:

+- focused mixed-Concat owner and architecture selector:
+  `10 passed, 254 deselected, 3 xfailed in 0.77s`;
+- changed-file focused branch regression, including the new untracked test in
+  discovery: `606 passed, 3 xfailed in 24.92s`;
+- targeted Ruff and Python compilation: passed.

+Production source is unchanged.
+Public API, CLI, successful behavior, TensorFlow boundary, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+PR #952 remains closed; work is commit/push only.

+At restart, build a complete immutable adapter plan before mutation: resolve the required output tensor, materialize every source shape/signature, choose collision-free tensor names across the whole plan, clone and remap per-axis quantization, and compute the final output metadata.
+Then commit insertions and input/output updates in the existing order.
+Turn all three strict xfails green before extracting the owner.
+Do not create a pull request.